Zoning Planning & Land Use Law in Arkansas

 You also have substantial protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Forrest, Arkansas Attorney Help?
+What Can A Forrest, Arkansas Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's imperative to seek competent legal representation.
 The counsel of an efficient Forrest, Arkansas real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.